 - Open a gold IRA account and purchase gold and silver coins and bars

 - The first-year fee is $260, followed by a $180 annual fee after that

 - There is a minimum investment of $25,000 required

-Goldco is another well-rated gold IRA company, boasting an A+ rating with the BBB, 4.8 stars out of 5 on Trustpilot, and 4.7 out of 5 on Google.
+Goldco is another well-rated gold IRA company, boasting an A+ rating with the BBB and 4.8 stars out of 5 on Trustpilot, as of September 20, 2022.

 The company offers a plethora of resources and educational content to help you learn about gold and precious metals investing, and customer service is available via several venues, including email, online chat, and over the phone.